-will use our existing smart ledger (aka blockchain) identity documentation exchange system to record covid-19 tests, both antigen (RT-PCR/swab tests) and antibody (serological/blood-prick tests).
+was a proposal Z/Yen made in March 2020 to use our existing smart ledger (aka blockchain) identity documentation exchange system to record covid-19 tests, both antigen (RT-PCR/swab tests) and antibody (serological/blood-prick tests).
 This identity documentation exchange system would then enable people to share their status - unexposed, active, recovered - easily in any digital medium.
 Cov-ID it might be called, a covid-19 passport if you will.
 The benefit is an authoritative way for people to know that they can responsibly allow people to congregate, e.g. employers at work, managers of social settings.
-Technical mobilisation would be measured in weeks.
-A prototype in two weeks, testing and finalisation in two more.
-Four weeks total.
-We know this because we would be adapting existing technology.
 The hard part of the project is social, gaining acceptance by government(s) and then society for a rapid rollout.

 Our ChainZy system already handles a number of live timestamping and documentation exchange applications.
 Our functioning prototype system, the basis for Cov-ID, is IDChainZ.
 There are already Android and iPhone apps.

 Z/Yen has significant domain expertise in health and software development, running the software and timestamping for the largest clinical assessment trials in the world - https://www.chainzy.com/case-studies/timechainz-clinical-assessments/ - using ChainZy.
 There is an obvious need for the vast testing data that is being compiled to be shared on a proper basis with controls and GDPR compliance.
 The infrastructure has been stress-tested for up to 1 trillion transactions per day (well exceeding the need) by the UK's National Physical Laboratory.